SpookyPirate/Vast.ai-Auto-Shutoff/INSTALL.md

 1. Download the latest release ZIP file from the releases section.
 2. Extract the ZIP file to a location of your choice.
-3. **Important**: Make sure Python is installed on your system (see Prerequisites).
-4. Run the application by double-clicking "Run Vast Auto Shutoff.bat"
+3. Run the application by double-clicking "Run Vast Auto Shutoff.bat"

 ### Option 2: Run from Source Code (For developers)